 Immunotherapy company Biontech is developing novel therapies for serious diseases such as cancer.
-For example, two companies are trying to show that their drug use effectively treats pancreatic cancer, a devastating disease with a high mortality rate.
-According to executives at drugmaker Bayer AG and biotech venture capital firm Versant Ventures, a Toronto-based stem cell research company is pushing ahead with large-scale research and development, focusing on treatments for heart disease and degenerative diseases as Parkinson’s disease.
+For example, two companies show that their drug use effectively treats pancreatic cancer, a devastating disease with a high mortality rate.
+According to executives at drugmaker Bayer AG and biotech venture capital firm Versant Ventures, a Toronto-based stem cell research company is pushing ahead with large-scale research and development, focusing on heart disease and degenerative diseases such as Parkinson’s disease.

-Based in Menlo Park, California, the company made headlines last year when it became the first company to conduct a human clinical trial using cells from embryos.
+In Menlo Park, California, the company made headlines last year when it became the first company to conduct a human clinical trial using cells from embryos.
 In addition, Bayer AG and biotech venture capital firm Versant Ventures have invested $225 million to create a stem cell research company based in Toronto, a move that can establish the city as a global center for the commercialization of regenerative medical therapies.
-The $225 million investment in the company is the largest Series A biotechnology investment in the industry’s history, said Brad Bolzon, Versant’s managing director.
+The $225 million investment in the company is the most extensive Series A biotechnology investment in the industry’s history, said Brad Bolzon, Versant’s managing director.

 Fate Therapeutics develops a program of cellular immunotherapies, including induced pluripotent stem cell (iPSC) -derived immunotherapies.
 In addition, Cytori is engaged in developing specialty therapeutics that combine its proprietary cell therapy and nanoparticle platform to treat a variety of oncological and degenerative diseases.
 Stemline Therapeutics is focused on developing technologies and treatments to attack cancer cells.

-In the developing embryo, stem cells are divided into specialized cells – ectoderm, endoderm and mesoderm (see stimulated pluripotent stem cells ) – but also maintain normal turnover in regenerative organs such as blood, skin and intestinal tissue.
+In the developing embryo, stem cells are divided into specialized cells – ectoderm, endoderm and mesoderm (see stimulated pluripotent stem cells ) – but also maintain average turnover in regenerative organs such as blood, and skin and intestinal tissue.

 Amid the combined difficulties that several companies focused on stem cell research face in perfecting the technology, early investors have been choked in stem cell therapy stocks.
 While other medical sub-sectors have endured much volatility, the emerging stem cell space has been an obscure story, with regenerative science spawning double-digit stock movements, partly thanks to companies with low stock prices.
-An important catalyst has been the ongoing debate over whether government entities such as the National Institutes of Health should fund public funding for certain embryonic stem cell research types, with only a few publicly traded companies participating in such work.
+A vital catalyst has been the ongoing debate over whether government entities such as the National Institutes of Health should fund public funding for certain embryonic stem cell research types.
+Only a few publicly traded companies are participating in such work.